By Community

 ILARJ champions the belief that preventing system involvement altogether is the most effective form of reentry — resulting in our maxim: “No entry is the best form of reentry.”
 We recognize that true public safety is rooted in the health and well-being of communities, particularly those disproportionately impacted by criminalization and incarceration.

 Our mission is to accelerate the transformative realignment of power and accountability to reimagine and remake justice.
-Collaborating with a diverse array of partners, including currently and formerly incarcerated individuals, nonprofits, service providers, legal professionals, and advocates, we address the pressing issues facing our community from all angles — through participatory democracy models collectively creating the "Beloved Community."
+Through collaboration with a diverse array of partners, including currently and formerly incarcerated individuals, nonprofits, service providers, legal professionals, and advocates, we address the pressing issues facing our community from all angles — embodying participatory democracy models and collectively creating MLK’s "Beloved Community."

 Redefining Reentry